AoiTakara/fchatlib/README.md

 master determines which character will have the privileges for rebooting, reloading and etc,

 The optional parameters are:
-cname is your bot's common name (surely used internally by F-list's), cversion is the bot's current version (surely used internally by F-list's)
+- cname is your bot's common name (surely used internally by F-list's),
+- cversion is the bot's current version (surely used internally by F-list's)
+- saveFolder is a folder path the bot will use to save its internal data, such as loaded plugins per channel
+- saveFileName is the name of the file the bot will save its internal data to

 ### `connect`